-We can create a new hero like this:
+You can create a new hero like this:

 Create a form component

-@Componentselector value of "hero-form" means we can drop this form in a parent template with a
+hero-formmeans you can drop this form in a parent template with a

-We defined dummy data for
+You defined mock data for

-Create an initial HTML form template
+Create an initial form template

 opening them up for user input in input boxes.